colab-coop/colab-coop/src/blog/markdown/internationalwomensday-build-the-co-op-run-the-world.md

 Here are some women from our past and present we’d like to recognize for helping us grow:

+* Shout out to [Jessica Peery](https://www.facebook.com/jessica.i.peery), mother, artist, future saint and partner of Rylan Peery in Taksu Media.
+The agency that was converted into the cooperative that is now CoLab.
 * Shout out to [Maria LeMay Bey](https://www.facebook.com/teasso/about?lst=578114351%3A594875848%3A1520542458) who was our original co-founder and left the tech world to pursue gardening in Detroit and to spend more time being a mother.
 * Shout out to [Jenn Schilck](https://www.linkedin.com/in/jennschlick/) who led our front-end development and is now digital project director at the [MIT Energy Initiative](https://energy.mit.edu/).
 * Shout out to [Sim Hurse](https://www.linkedin.com/in/simonne-hurse-7278bb85/) for helping us build strong strategic partners and is now hosting a [tech community for women in NYC](http://www.techfest-club.com/).